 Borut Peterlin: A Father's Tale

-“When I was ten years old, I was playing with fire and I accidentally spilled gasoline on myself.
-My burns were severe, and I barely survived.
-It was extremely difficult, but when I became a father, I came to see that it must have been much harder on my parents than on myself.
-The fear of losing a child is so much greater then the fear of personal perish.
+“When I was ten, I got burned with petrol.
+My burns were so severe that I barely survived.
+I had an extremely difficult time, but only when I became a father, did I recognize, how much more difficult it must have been for my parents!
+I recognized that the fear of losing a child is much greater than the fear of my own end.

-However, losing a child is not just a physical thing.
-Separating from my wife after 21 years together reawakened the fear, and an avalanche of emotions buried me.
-These images are talking about loss and distance.
-These images are talking about bonds.
-These images are talking about photography as a bridge.
+My wife and I separated after 21 years and these images are talking about the loss and distance.
+These images are talking about attachment.
+These images are talking about photography, acting as a bridge.
 These images are creating the past.
-These images speak of the fears and delights of being a father”, the author says about his new series of photographs.
+These images are talking about joys and aches of being a father”, the author says about his new series of photographs.

 Borut Peterlin studied photography in Prague, where he graduated and thereafter was improving his skills at the Benetton research and creativity centre Fabrica in Italy and then graduating at postgraduate level in London.
 He is the founder, and was for several years the programme manager of the Fotopub festival and in recent years he cooperated with the Mladina magazine on various commercial projects.
 Some years ago he became enthused about portraying in the ambrotype process – wet plate collodion process on glass – and then began using this old method as a copyrighted means of expression in contemporary photography.